Work together, no matter where the team’s location is.

-And when you’re trying to manage a globally scattered workforce and understand their workforces different cultural elements, you might get pleasantly surprised to know how much your remote team members have in common.
+And when you’re trying to manage a globally scattered workforce and understand their workforce’s different cultural elements, you might get pleasantly surprised to know how much your remote software team members have in common.

-The more you can find ways to concentrate on mutual goals, values, and global team’s joint mission, the higher the chances of success and easier to manage cultural differences
+The more you can find ways to concentrate on mutual goals, values, and the global team’s joint mission, the higher the chances of success and more comfortable to manage cultural differences

-The better you get to work with people from multiple cultural backgrounds, the more doors you will be able to open up for the big business.
+The better you get to work with people from multiple cultural backgrounds, the more doors you will open up for the big business.

-Here are some effective tips on how Radixweb has mastered the challenge of cultural difference for success in remote working.
+Here are some useful tips on how Radixweb has mastered the challenge of cultural difference for success in remote working.

 Thus transparency and accountability are critical factors.
-To facilitate openness among the remote software development team and their respective managers, clear project roles and responsibilities must be set up.
+To facilitate openness among the remote software developer; and their respective managers, clear project roles and responsibilities need to be set.

 6. Regular One-On-One

 In a remote working environment, team members do not have the facility to have lengthy discussions about issues.
 It then falls to the manager’s side of the court to give employees time for one on ones and remains available to address issues.